Salis Daiches

-Salis Daiches (1880–1945) served as rabbi of the Edinburgh Hebrew Congregation from 1919 to 1945.
+Salis Daiches (1880–1945) was a Litvak-born Rabbi of the Edinburgh Hebrew Congregation from 1919 to 1945.

 Early life and education

 Salis Daiches was born Bezalel Daiches in 1880 near Vilna, Lithuania in the Russian Empire to Rabbi Israel Hayyim Daiches and Bella Bielitzki as one of ten children.
 His early education was conducted by his father and supplemented by instruction at a German grammar school.
 This joint instruction allowed him to become fluent in Yiddish, Hebrew, and German.

 Daiches went on to complete a transitional qualification at Kneiphöfisches Gymnasium in Königsberg, East Prussia before spending a semester studying philosophy at Alberts University.
 He then enrolled in the Hildesheimer Rabbinical Seminary of Berlin where he learned about modern Orthodoxy and the ideology of Torah u’maddah.
 During this period, he also matriculated at Königliche Friedrich-Wilhelms Universität in Berlin.
 Afterwards, he gained his doctorate in philosophy from the University of Leipzig.
 During his time at Leipzig, Daiches also began to learn English in order to complete his dissertation on the works of David Hume.